 One of the most common problems businesses and organizations face is the fact that their data is spread across different platforms.

 The marketing department might have its own solutions, and this data might not necessarily be linked to whatever software the sales department is using to support its operations.

 The long and painful – and most likely disruptive – solution would be to replace these solutions and have the entire organization migrate to one CRM system.

 A good CRM will help you avoid the costs and protracted timelines of such a drastic step by providing the necessary integration tools to allow you to keep those systems.

-When looking for a CRM solution, find one that provides support for at least the essential tools your staff use – calendars on different platforms, your email clients, collaboration platforms like Slack or Microsoft Teams, ecommerce platforms such as Shopify, to name just a few.
+When looking for a CRM solution, find one that provides support for at least the essential tools your staff use – calendars on different platforms, your email clients, collaboration platforms like Slack or Microsoft Teams, and e-commerce platforms such as Shopify, to name just a few.

 The CRM provider should also be able to provide technical consultation and training to support custom integration with other more specialized systems.

 One of the most important boxes a good CRM should check is how malleable it is.
-You should be able to modify it to suit your business needs, and not the other way round.
+You should be able to modify it to suit your business needs and not the other way around.